dovecot/documentation/source/configuration_manual/sieve/configuration.rst

    location.
-If the Sieve interpreter explicitly queries for a specific name (e.g. to let the Sieve `include extension <pigeonhole_extension_include>` retrieve a script from the :ref:`plugin-sieve-setting-sieve_global` location), this option has no effect.
+If the Sieve interpreter explicitly queries for a specific name (e.g. to let the Sieve `include extension <pigeonhole_extension_include>` retrieve a script from the :pigeonhole:ref:`sieve_global` location), this option has no effect.

 ``bindir=<dirpath>``
    Points to the directory where the compiled binaries for this script